 If a tarmac delay occurs after landing at a Canadian airport, a carrier must provide you an opportunity to disembark as soon as is feasible.

-Airline obligations for lost, damaged or delayed baggage are set out in Montreal Convention and the Air Passenger Protection Regulations.
+Reference: Airline obligations for tarmac delays are set out in the Air Passenger Protection Regulations.

 In the event your bag was lost, damaged or delayed, you may file a claim for the expenses you incurred up to approximately $2,100.